amoldhoke/recipe-cooking-app/README.md

 - Tag ingredients with relevant labels such as "vegetarian", "gluten-free", "spicy"
 - Flexible and customizable for specific needs

+# Installation
+To install the project, follow these steps:

+1. Clone the repository
+2. Install the dependencies by running pip install -r requirements.txt
+3. Create a .env file and add your environment variables
+4. Run migrations with python manage.py migrate
+5. Start the server with python manage.py runserver

 ## Usage

+Once the server is running, you can access the web application at http://127.0.0.1 and the API at http://127.0.0.1/api/.

+Use the registration form to submit resumes as a student, and login as an admin or staff member to access the relevant panels.
+Staff members can only access approved resumes and can send emails to selected candidates.

 ### To use app